awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-opensearchservice-domain.md

 #### <a name="aws-resource-opensearchservice-domain-return-values-fn--getatt-fn--getatt"></a>

 `Arn`  <a name="Arn-fn::getatt"></a>
 The Amazon Resource Name \(ARN\) of the domain, such as `arn:aws:es:us-west-2:123456789012:domain/mystack-1ab2cdefghij`\.
-This returned value is the same as the one returned by `AWS::OpenSearchService::Domain.DomainArn`\.
+This returned value is the same as the one returned by `AWS::OpenSearchService::Domain.Arn`\.

+`DomainArn`  <a name="DomainArn-fn::getatt"></a>
+Not currently supported by AWS CloudFormation\.

 `DomainEndpoint`  <a name="DomainEndpoint-fn::getatt"></a>
 The domain\-specific endpoint used for requests to the OpenSearch APIs, such as `search-mystack-1ab2cdefghij-ab1c2deckoyb3hofw7wpqa3cm.us-west-1.es.amazonaws.com`\.